Skip to menu Skip to content Skip to footer

 Careers

-Careers in food science and nutrition are ideal for anyone interested in taking a scientific approach to the study of food and its consumption.
+A career in food science and nutrition is ideal for anyone interested in taking a scientific approach to the study of food and its consumption.

 • farming, processing and distribution